Prof-Rosario-UCLA/team38/README.md

 When the frontend and express server are running locally, you can either use the deployed dynamodb table or run the local dynamodb server.
   *Use the local dynamodb server for development.*
   - `cd backend/express-api` and open the .env file.
 Uncomment the local section and comment the production section.
+(I know that env files are not supposed to be committed to github, but for you guys to run the project locally, I had to commit it and there are very restrictive/minimal perms for the user associated with the keys in the env file)
   - Run `tsc` to compile the typescript code into javascript code.
   - Run `cd ../DynamoDB_local_latest` then `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb` to start the database on port 8000.